dogweather/forkful/content/en/about.md

 Another thing I've always wanted to start building: web sites where every page can be edited on GitHub.

-Finally, with AI getting so useful, I can make this site in "all the languages".
+Finally, with AI (OpenAI their API) getting so useful, I can make this site in "all the languages".
 And then somehow still allow people to edit and contribute.
 We'll see how that goes.

 Robert